gavinmcfarland/plugma/packages/website/content/docs/0-getting-started.md

 npm create plugma@latest
 ```

-Or to migrate an existing plugin follow the [migration guide](./migrating-an-existing-plugin).
+## Migrate an existing plugin

+If you already have a Figma plugin, you can follow our [migration guide](./migrating-an-existing-plugin) to convert it to use Plugma.

 ## Install and import